sefop/.github/profile/README.md

   *Why Operations Research Practitioners Resist Software Engineering Practices and What Changes Their Behavior*
 - **INFORMS Annual Meeting**, Nov 2026, San Francisco *(upcoming)*
   *SEFOP: A Software Engineering Framework for Optimization Programs*

 ---

-## Join the discussion

-SEFOP is shaped by real optimization software development experience.
-I want it shaped by yours too.

-If you work with optimization software (whether you are a researcher, an OR practitioner, a data scientist working with brittle code, or an engineering leader responsible for decision-support systems), **[join the discussion](https://github.com/orgs/sefop/discussions)**.

-Contributions, new practices, reference implementations, and additional language implementations are welcome.

----